Skip to main content

 Kopi (Coffee)

-Indonesia is renowned for its coffee, particularly Kopi Luwak and various regional varieties.
-Strong and flavorful, it's often served black or with sugar.
+Indonesia is well known for its coffee, from Kopi Luwak to a range of regional beans.
+It's strong and flavorful, usually served black or with sugar.

 coffeeHot